Skip to main content

 Site Information

-Artwork must be proposed for sites in the broader downtown core, generally Lomas, Broadway, 12th and Coal.
-Proposals for sites not owned by the city must be accompanied by as signed letter of agreement from the landowner/tenant who will host the proposed artwork.
+Artwork must be proposed for sites in the broader downtown corridor, generally 1st to 10th Streets and Copper to Silver Streets.
+Proposals for sites not owned by the city must be accompanied by a signed letter of agreement from the landowner/tenant who will host the proposed artwork.
 Placement and installation of approved projects will be overseen by the Artist with support from assigned Public Art Program staff.

 Project Tiers

-Up to ten sites/installation projects will be funded within three project tiers as described in the attachment:
+Up to ten sites/installations projects will be funded within two project tiers as described in the attachment:

-• Smaller scale light project that may require additional time and funds to source lighting components and install the project.
+• Smaller scale light project that may be ready to install within a short time frame or require additional time and funds to source lighting components and install the project.

 • Large Tier: up to $10,000 project budget